White Legion (film)

 White Legion is a 1936 American drama film written and directed by Karl Brown.
 The film stars Ian Keith, Tala Birell, Ferdinand Gottschalk, Suzanne Kaaren, Lionel Pape, Rollo Lloyd, Teru Shimada and Nigel De Brulier.
 The film was released on October 25, 1936, by Grand National Films Inc.

 Plot

+In the early 1900s, as the Panama Canal is being built, a group of doctors try to discover a cure for yellow fever, a disease that is decimating the workers constructing canal.